irvanjitsingh/guca3/README.md

-# guca
+# GUCA v3 - ਗੁਰਮੁਖੀ Unicode Conversion Application v3

-A simple Gurmukhi Unicode converter powered by React and AnvaadJS
+A simple unicode converter powered by [AnvaadJS](https://github.com/KhalisFoundation/anvaad-js) and [React](https://github.com/facebook/react)

+Useful for converting ASCII text (written using the GurbaniAkhar character mapping) to unicode (UTF-8) text in both ਗੁਰਮੁਖੀ (Gurmukhi) and देवनागरी (Devanagari)